How to setup WooCommerce Subscriptions? (2021 Guide)

-In this guide, you will learn how to successfully get started with selling subscriptions on your WooCommerce store.
+In this guide, you will learn how to successfully get started with selling subscriptions on your WordPress site using WooCommerce!

-If you are more of a visual learner, see the video tutorial below.
+If you are more of a visual learner, see the video tutorial below (over 45,000 views).

 To get started, purchase the WooCommerce Subscriptions plugin.